getsentry/sentry-cli/docs/dsym.rst

 contain many useful symbols.
 In that case the sentry-cli upload will warn you that it needs BCSymbolMaps::

-    $ sentry-cli upload-dsym ...
+    $ sentry-cli upload-dif ...
-    Batch 1
-    > Found 63 debug symbol files.
+    > Found 34 debug information files
-    > warning: found 30 symbol files with hidden symbols (need BCSymbolMaps)
+    > Warning: Found 10 symbol files with hidden symbols (need BCSymbolMaps)
-    > Checking for missing debug symbol files on server

-In that case you need the BCSymbolMaps that match your files.
-Normally these get generated by the xcode build process.
+In this case, you need the BCSymbolMaps that match your files.
+Normally, these get generated by the Xcode build process.
 Supply the ``--symbol-maps`` parameter and point it to the folder containing the symbol maps::

-    $ sentry-cli upload-dsym --symbol-path path/to/symbolmaps path/to/debug/symbols
+    $ sentry-cli upload-dif --symbol-maps path/to/symbolmaps path/to/debug/symbols